vercel/examples/packages/ui/README.md

-# UI components for Edge examples
+# UI components for Vercel examples

-The UI components exported here are being used in every edge example that has an UI.
+The UI components exported here are being used in every example that has an UI.
 The package ships untranspiled code and **only works for Next.js apps** that include the following dev dependencies:

 - TypeScript
 - Tailwindcss